Now that many of us are on frequent video calls, we're seeing (and dissecting, picking, and touching) our faces more than perhaps ever before.

 Common Reasons Why People Pick Their Face

-Shamban notes how statistics reveal that we are all guilty of touching our face upwards of 20 times a day without even having a conscious awareness of doing it.
+Shamban says that we are all guilty of touching our face upwards of 20 times a day without even having a conscious awareness of doing it.
 While she says that picking the face is most often an automatic unconscious response, this still bodes the question: What's the real reason behind this strong urge?
 Below, a few common reasons.

-- Stress: Oftentimes stress makes conditions such as acne or eczema flare up, which contributes to the "pick."
-Also, Shamban assesses that during times of heightened stress (including stress stemming from a rapidly spreading virus), facial touching has become a nervous habit among those who may not have had it before.
+- Stress: Oftentimes stress makes conditions such as acne or eczema flare up, which contributes to the "pick," and during times of heightened stress (including stress stemming from a rapidly spreading virus), facial touching has become a nervous habit among those who may not have had it before, according to Shamban.